RemyNtshaykolo/fastawsrestapi/README.md

 ## Welcome

 Welcome to the Fast REST API.
-The purpose of this repository is to enable you to easily deploy your FastAPI on Amazon's API Gateway REST service and leverage its features such as throttling, burst, caching, and authentication with API key or OAuth2.
+The purpose of this repository is to enable you to easily deploy your FastAPI on Amazon's API Gateway REST service and leverage its features such as throttling, burst, caching, and authentication with API key or OAuth2 and to provide a branded swagger documentation

 ## Prerequisites